A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 \begin{proof} The proof is a higher dimensional analogue of \cite[Lemma 3.1]{bjm2002}.
 We explicitly omit the $i$-index notation above in this proof despite the functions being spinor \emph{components} as opposed to the full 2-spinor to avoid excessive notational clutter.
 It holds that

 where we used the shorthands

-The second and fifth step of the above computation make use of a higher dimensional variant of Plancherel's theorem (compare, e.g., \cite{kapralov_dimension-independent_2019}) which exploits a generalization of the same structure used for the one-dimensional Schrödinger variant in \cite{bjm2002}.
-The potential step can be solved exactly and, in the case of time-independent potentials, also for all time, so the remaining statement $\| \UU^{n*} \|_{\ell^2}^2 = \| \UU^{n} \|_{\ell^2}^2$ is straightforward.
-The summation of both spinor component results is obvious and completes the proof. \end{proof}
+The second and fifth step of the above computation make use of a higher dimensional variant of Plancherel's theorem (compare, e.g. \cite{kapralov_dimension-independent_2019}) which exploits a generalization of the same structure used for the one-dimensional Schrödinger variant in \cite{bjm2002}.
+The potential step can be solved exactly, so the remaining statement $\| \UU^{n*} \|_{\ell^2}^2 = \| \UU^{n} \|_{\ell^2}^2$ is straightforward.
+Summing both spinor component results completes the proof. \end{proof} \begin{lemma} Under the assumption that errors from the interpolation and backwards step are negligible and $\nabla \cdot \mathbf{A} = 0$, the advection step solution satisfies

-As the advection step does not structurally change from the magnetic Schrödinger equation, a similar result for the advection step is a corollary of previous results.